StrategicA11y - Strategic Web Accessibility Workshop

 WebAIM has trained tens of thousands of web developers across the world.
 Clients include PayPal, IBM, eBay, the Internal Revenue Service, several state governments, and over 200 colleges and universities.
 WebAIM trainers have presented at hundreds of conferences and meetings around the world and are active in web accessibility standards development.

-Training times will be from 9am-5pm on Tuesday, May 19th and Wednesday, May 20th, and from 9am-1pm on Thursday, May 21st.
+Training times will be 9am-5pm on Tuesday and Wednesday, and 9am-1pm on Thursday.
 This leaves time to get to Salt Lake City for an afternoon or evening flight after approximately 4pm.

 Registration includes light refreshments and coffee, and lunch on all three days.
 Computers are not provided, but complimentary wireless internet access will be provided.
 We recommend that participants bring a laptop or tablet.